-Since then the project has become an asset to the lives of a number of adults in the area as well as being an inspiration to all involved.
-Under the direction of Arfon Wyn, the members meet weekly to sing and play various instruments and create their own improvised music performances often based on Welsh folk songs.
+The project has become an important part of the lives of many adults in the area as well as being an inspiration to all involved.
+Under the direction of Arfon Wyn, who has worked in special schools for many years, the members meet weekly to sing and play various instruments and create their own improvised music often based on Welsh folk songs.
 Some members have invested in their own instruments to enable them to further develop their skills at home.
 Arfon believes very strongly in creating an integrated environment.
-Guest musicians, as well as students from Bangor University and Canolfan Gerdd William Mathias often join the classes to work
+Guest musicians and students from Bangor University and Canolfan Gerdd William Mathias often join the classes to perform alongside the members.

 The project has attracted interest from other regions of North Wales.
 We have delivered similar sessions for adults who have learning disabilities in Denbighshire in partnership with Denbighshire Arts Services and a few times a year we deliver music sessions in the Clwb Ni social club for people who have learning disabilities in Pwllheli.

 Over the years the groups have enjoyed opportunities to work with other art practitioners including visual artist Mari Gwent and dancers from Dawns i Bawb who created art work and dance inspired by the music.

 The groups are given the opportunity to share their music with others through public performances at Canolfan Gerdd William Mathias’ concerts at Galeri Caernarfon, as well as at other centres in the community and further afield.

 Highlights include performances at the Senedd in Cardiff as part of Arts & Business Cymru’s Arts@Senedd, the National Eisteddfod, the 2013 North Wales International Music Festival in St Asaph Cathedral, and a feature on S4C’s Welsh programme ‘Heno’.
 In 2013.